AR7P18 - Design Thesis (2018/19)

 Modes of documentation may include: drawings; photographic material; multi-media material; quantitative data; qualitative data; 3D models or prototypes; web-based material.
 All 3D and multi-media work should be recorded in graphic form and explained to a standard suitable for assessment purposes.

-This will be specific to each individual student and vary from course to course.
+Detailed readings will be specific to each individual student and vary from course to course.
 General references include published design schemes demonstrating a strong theoretical position.
 The following indicative bibliography addresses the generic aims of the module at the level appropriate to the course of study.

 Crouch, C. and Pearce, J. (2012) Doing Research in Design, (Berg)

 Dutoit, A., J. Odgers, J. and Sharr, A. (eds) (2010) Quality Out of Control: Standards for Measuring Architecture, (Routledge)

 Laurel, B. (ed.), (2003) Design Research: Methods and Perspectives, (MIT Press)

 Mitchell, M., Tang, B. and Patwari, S. (2012) Learning from Delhi: Dispersed Initiatives in Changing Urban Landscapes, (Ashgate)